 Developing Financial Inclusion

-Interview with Mareme Mbaye Ndiaye, general manager of Société Générale Cameroun, and Cyrille Belamy, CEO of Advans Cameroon.
+Interview with Mareme Mbaye Ndiaye, Managing director of Societe Generale Central and Eastern Africa, and Cyrille Belamy, CEO of Advans Cameroon.

 Can you introduce yourself?

 Mareme Mbaye Ndiaye : Societe Generale has a solid and historic presence in Africa with 17 universal banking subsidiaries, and Société Générale Cameroun is a perfect illustration of this.
 Participating in the development of the country for nearly 60 years, with today 38 branches and 658 employees serving 235,000 customers including 5,500 companies, Société Générale Cameroun is the leading bank in the country in terms of loans.
 It has just been awarded "Best Bank in Cameroon" again this year by Global Finance.